Rabia Ferroukhi

 Twitter: www.twitter.com/theINETTT

-Agora Energiewende is a think tank that develops evidence-based and politically viable strategies to advance the goal of climate neutrality in Germany, Europe, and internationally.
+Agora Think Tanks develop evidence-based and politically viable strategies to advance the goal of climate neutrality in Germany, Europe, and internationally.
 Agora advises decision-makers and facilitates a productive exchange of ideas in the realms of policy, science, economy, and civil society.
 Its policy proposals are practical and free of prior ideological commitments.
 As a non-profit organisation funded by foundations and public institutions, Agora is beholden neither to business nor to political interests.
 Agora’s exclusive mission is to serve the climate.

 Website